 This common hygiene product may have unintended consequences

-A recent study suggests that using mouthwash twice per day could be associated with diabetes.
+Research suggests using mouthwash twice per day could be associated with diabetes.

 According to the study, participants who used mouthwash two or more times daily had “a significantly elevated risk of pre-diabetes/diabetes compared to less frequent users or non-users of mouthwash.”